| Additional Resources Usage Tips |

 Reduces Wrist Extension

 - Another risk factor that the Handshoe Mouse addresses is wrist extension, which can be made worse with mice that have too high a profile at the rear without gradual inclined support for the wrist.
-The gently tapered rear of the Handshoe Mouse, however, provides such support through the elongated 'ramp' that allows the hand and arm to gradually incline from the desk to the front buttons, thereby preventing the wrist from excessive extension.
-It is this specially designed elongated 'ramp' at the rear which helps reduce wrist extension, and by extension, common RSI problems.
+The gently tapered back of the Handshoe Mouse, however, provides such support through the elongated "ramp" that allows the hand and arm to gradually incline from the desk to the front buttons, preventing the wrist from excessive extension.
+This ramp also prevents users from planting the base of their palm and and trying to maneuver the mouse employing just their their wrist and fingers— another behaviour known to greatly increase the risk of developing serious Repetitive Strain Injuries (RSI).Learn More About Wrist Extension.

 Reduces Hand and Arm Fatigue